Vladimir Derer: Role and achievements in Labour Party

-Although active in Trotskyist politics in the late 1940s, Vladimir became politically inactive until he and Vera joined the Labour Party in 1964.
-In the years that followed they became increasingly disillusioned in the way the Leadership and Labour Government operated and specifically angry at the way Harold Wilson, the Leader of the Opposition, had rejected a policy document drawn up by the Party's National Executive, which called for the state to take a controlling interest in 25 major companies, and which was passed at the 1973 Annual Conference.
-The Campaign for Labour Party Democracy (CLPD) was formed in 1973 by a group of rank-and-file activists, with the support from about 10 Labour Party MPs.
+Although active in Trotskyist politics in the late 1940s, Derer became politically inactive until he and Vera joined the Labour Party in 1964.
+In the years that followed they became increasingly disillusioned in the way the Leadership and Labour Government operated, being specifically angry at the way Harold Wilson, the Leader of the Opposition, had rejected a policy document drawn up by the Party's National Executive, which called for the state to take a controlling interest in 25 major companies, and which was passed at the 1973 Annual Conference.
+The Campaign for Labour Party Democracy (CLPD) was formed in 1973 by a group of rank-and-file activists, with the support of about 10 Labour Party MPs.

 The first President was Frank Allaun.
 The main motivation for the Campaign was the record of the Labour Governments in the 1960s and also the way that Annual Conference decisions were continually ignored on key domestic and international issues.
-CLPD's first demand was therefore for Open Selection of MPs so that they would be under pressure to carry out Conference policies.
+The CLPD's first demand was, therefore, for the Open Selection of MPs so that they would be under pressure to carry out Conference policies.